fastlane/fastlane/frameit/README.md

 }
 ```
 The `show_complete_frame` value specifies whether `frameit` should shrink the device and frame so that they show in full in the framed screenshot.
 If it is false, then they can hang over the bottom of the screenshot.

+The `title_below_image` value specifies whether `frameit` should place the title below the screenshot.
+If it is false, it will be placed above the screenshot.

 The `filter` value is a part of the screenshot named for which the given option should be used.
 If a screenshot is named `iPhone5_Brainstorming.png` the first entry in the `data` array will be used.